-The General Fund budget for fiscal year 2020-2021 was \$1,538,500 for revenues and \$1,538,500 for expenses.
+The General Fund budget for fiscal year 2021-2022 was \$1,687,000 for revenues and \$1,687,000 for expenses.
 There was an increase in revenue due to additional tax receipts.
-There was a significant reduction in personnel expense due to the ongoing pandemic.
-The General Fund budget complies with financial policies approved by the Board of Trustees for the maintenance of core Library services.
+Expenses on personnel, fringe benefits, and general operations increased.
+The General Fund budget complies with financial policies approved by the Board of Trustees for the maintenance of core library services.